WOLFBED/dspx/README.md

 &nbsp;

 ## Nota Bene
-- This has been, in several parts, "vibe" coded.
+- ~~This has been, in several parts, "vibe" coded.
 Dear Lord.
 I can write programs, I just don't like to.  ..But hey!
-It works!
+It works!~~
+- Fun!